2015-11-21

 • Reduce the risk of heart disease

-Here are the benefits of Organic tea segregated by the type of tea:
+Here are the benefits of Organic tea segregated by type:

-This type of tea is the rarest type of tea and is therefore, the most expensive.
-It is prepared from young leaves of the tea tree and they are picked before the buds have opened completely.
-Due to the nature of leaves used in white tea, it is very time consuming and expensive to harvest.
+This type of tea is the rarest type of tea and, therefore, the most expensive.
+It is prepared from the young leaves of the tea tree and they are picked before the buds have opened completely.
+Due to the nature of the leaves used in white tea, it is very time consuming and expensive to harvest.

 The benefits of rare white tea include: